wb9coy/SondeCamGround/README.md

 8) type make
 9) cd /home/pi/SondeGround
 10) edit the habGWconfig.ini for your particular gateway
+11) sudo reboot
-11) To autostart at boot refer to /home/pi/SondeGround/systemd/readme.txt
+12) To autostart at boot refer to /home/pi/SondeGround/systemd/readme.txt

 To view the pictures and telemetry data go to: http://192.169.177.148:8080/